eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 </div>
 </p> -->

-From the results above, we can observe that as the number of disks increases, the throughput scales near linearly when the disk count is 1, 2, and 4, with a corresponding decrease in latency.
+We can observe that as the number of disks increases, the throughput scales near linearly when the disk count is 1, 2, and 4, with a corresponding decrease in latency.
 Adding even more disks continues to boost throughput, but at a slower rate.
 For 6 and 8 disks, the throughput levels off and remains nearly the same even under high concurrency.
-This indicates that the disk is no longer the bottleneck.

 ### Experiment III: Scaling Up TxServer

-As observed in the experiment above, throughput does not increase further when the number of disks exceeds six.
+As observed previously, throughput does not increase further when the number of disks exceeds six.
 This indicates that logging is no longer the bottleneck; to achieve even higher throughput, scaling up the CPU in TxServer could be the next step.
 Obviously, scaling-out could be another option, but we will leave that to another blog.

 **Server Machine:**